platonai/PulsarRPA/docs/get-started/17top-practice.md

 [Prev](16console.md) | [Home](1home.md) | [Next](18miscellaneous.md)

-[Exotic Amazon](https://github.com/platonai/exotic-amazon) (Domestic mirror: [exotic-amazon](https://gitee.com/platonai_galaxyeye/exotic-amazon)) is a **complete solution** for crawling the entire amazon.com website, **ready to use out of the box**, containing most data types of Amazon, and it will be permanently provided for free and open source.
+[Exotic Amazon](https://github.com/platonai/exotic-amazon) (Chinese mirror: [exotic-amazon](https://gitee.com/platonai_galaxyeye/exotic-amazon)) is a **complete solution** for crawling the entire amazon.com website, **ready to use out of the box**, containing most data types of Amazon, and it will be permanently provided for free and open source.

 The methods and processes for data collection of other e-commerce platforms are basically similar.
 You can modify and adjust the business logic based on this project, and its infrastructure solves all the difficulties faced by large-scale data collection.